Few science-fiction concepts were as durable as the one that fueled Planet of the Apes.

 There was also Galen, a chimpanzee figure based on a character played by actor Roddy McDowall.
 Since McDowall also played Cornelius, the Galen figure looked a lot like the Cornelius figure.

-The Urko figure was similar to Ursus but did not have the molded-on helmet.
+The Urko figure was similar to Ursus but did not have the moulded-on helmet.
 Urko also had a different uniform, which closely resembled the uniforms of the Soldier Apes.

 There were also several Planet of the Apes playsets to use as backdrops for apocalyptic action.
 The Treehouse set included two bats, three machine guns, and a capture net.
 It also included a Jail and an Examination Table in case the apes wanted to study their human captives up close.